 Like cashmere, alpaca is a natural fibre.
 The softest and finest fleece, known as baby alpaca, does not come from baby animals and the term is just a type of grading to describe how fine the fibre is.
 A blanket made from baby alpaca, on parallel with cashmere, looks and feels luxurious but it can be more durable too.
 It is no surprise that ancient Incas prized alpaca more that silver and gold.
 Anybody who wrapped themselves in its luscious quality will know how superb the fabric is.

 After animals are shorn, the handler’s hand-sort the wool by staple length and diameter.
 The fibre can range from prime soft baby alpaca (the finest areas of fleece, not actually shorn from baby alpacas) to the robust guard hairs from legs and undersides.
 A sweater made from soft baby alpaca rivals cashmere fibre when it comes to softness and outdoes it when it comes to strength.
 Cashmere fibres are four cm long, whereas, alpaca measure between eight to twelve cm.
 This results in alpaca fibre made garments being less likely to pill and more durable.

 Alpaca’s, on the other hand, do not destroy their native ecosystem.
 Their soft, padded feet are kind to the soil.
 They graze without destroying roots of the plants.
-The shear number of alpaca’s is not as overwhelming as of Kashmir goats.
-There is around 430 million Kashmere goats whereas there is only 4.5 milion alpacas.
+The shear number of alpaca’s is not as overwhelming as of cashmere goats.
+There is around 700 million cashmere goats whereas there is only 4.5 million alpacas.
 This huge difference in number means that grasses on which alpaca feed can grow back far quicker.